De'Vondre Campbell: 2019

 In Week 4 against the Tennessee Titans, Campbell recorded a team-high 17 tackles in the 24–10 loss.
-In Week 11 against the Carolina Panthers, Campbell recorded a team-high 11 tackles and intercepted a pass thrown by Kyle Allen in the 29–3 win.
+In Week 11 against the Panthers, Campbell recorded a team-high 11 tackles and intercepted a pass thrown by Kyle Allen in the 29–3 win.
 In Week 15 against the San Francisco 49ers, Campbell forced a fumble on running back Matt Breida which he recovered in the 29–22 win.

 Arizona Cardinals

-On April 3, 2020, Campbell signed a one–year contract with the Arizona Cardinals.
+On April 3, 2020, Campbell signed a one–year contract with the Cardinals.

 In Week 9 against the Miami Dolphins, Campbell recorded his first sack as a Cardinal on Tua Tagovailoa during the 34–31 loss.
 He finished the season starting all 16 games, recording 99 tackles (third on the team) and 2.0 sacks.

 Green Bay Packers

 2021

-On June 9, 2021, Campbell signed with the Green Bay Packers.
+On June 9, 2021, Campbell signed with the Packers.
 He was named the starting inside linebacker alongside Krys Barnes.

 In a 35–17 win over the Detroit Lions in Week 2, Campbell notched an interception thrown by Lions quarterback Jared Goff.
-He caught his second interception on the season in a 25–22 overtime victory over the Cincinnati Bengals when he caught an errant pass thrown by Bengals quarterback Joe Burrow in the first play of the extra period.
+He caught his second interception on the season in a 25–22 overtime victory over the Cincinnati Bengals when he caught an errant pass thrown by Bengals quarterback Joe Burrow in the first play of overtime.

-Campbell won NFC Defensive Player of the Month award for his performances during month of October.
+Campbell won the NFC Defensive Player of the Month award for his performances during the month of October.
+In five games during that month (all of them wins), Campbell recorded 45 total tackles (three for loss), one sack, one interception, two forced fumbles, two pressures, and two pass deflections; he had a season-high 14 tackles on October 24 during a Week 7 victory over the Washington Football Team.

 On January 14, 2022, Campbell was named a first-team member of the 2021 All-Pro Team, becoming the first Packers inside linebacker to achieve this honor since Ray Nitschke in 1966.
 He finished the season as PFF's second-highest graded linebacker, behind Micah Parsons of the Dallas Cowboys.

 2022

 On March 17, 2022, Campbell re-signed with the Packers on a five-year deal, worth $50 million.
 On October 23, 2022, during a Week 7 loss to the Washington Commanders, Campbell intercepted a pass from Taylor Heinicke and returned it 63 yards for his first NFL touchdown.

+Campbell was released on March 13, 2024.